Skip to content

 Flight and Arrival Information

-Students are welcome to arrive to another airport or outside of the arrival time window, but in doing so should understand that airport pickup is no longer guaranteed.
-Students will then become responsible for their own arrival to the residence hall, which is quite manageable in a city like Paris.
-Students can either take public transportation or a taxi to their accommodations and the Program Director can provide instructions prior to arrival.
-Some students have found this option to be more cost effective at times depending on the flight deals available.
-If you have any questions about this option, please contact the program coordinator for more information.
+Students are responsible for their own arrival to the residence hall, which is quite manageable in a city like Paris.
+Students can either take public transportation or a taxi to their accommodations and the Resident Director can provide instructions prior to arrival.
+If you have any questions, please contact the program coordinator for more information.

 Visa Information